9 Best No-Smudge Pens for Note Taking (2020 Review)

 These pens come in sets of 12, and you can choose from black ink only, or two different multi-color packs at a great price.

-Best Eco-Friendly Pen for Note Taking: Eco Pen Biodegradable Recycled Cardboard 12 Pen Set
+8. Most Eco-Friendly Pen Option: Eco Pen Biodegradable Recycled Cardboard 12 Pen Set

 If you want a great writing experience without all the disposable plastic of most pens, you will love the Eco Pen Biodegradable Recycled Cardboard 12 Pen Set.
 These pens have a smooth flow and quick-dry ink for consistent, even writing.